Artful Resolutions from Creative Souls

 “My resolution is to go with the flow of the year and allow it to unfold instead of forcing preconceived goals and ambitions on it.
 I am such a goal-orientated person that I usually have a long list of things I want to accomplish in any given year, but plans change, new business opportunities arise, and sometimes what you set out to do isn't what ends up happening.
 In years when I would have very defined goals, I would feel flat and that I somehow had failed if even one of the items on my list wasn't checked off, even if the end result ended up being better than my original goal.
 So for this year, I am going to allow the year to unfold and guide me.
 Of course, I will still be working hard at my business and there are still many items that I want to accomplish, but I'm not going to set anything in stone just yet!” — Claudine Hellmuth

-What do you do to stay inspired — will you be looking to new sources of inspiration in 2015?
+What do you do to stay inspired — will you be looking to new sources of inspiration in the next year?

 “This one is easy: I go outside.
 Nature never fails to inspire me, from a pink cotton candy sunrise to a black crow eating seed in the driveway.
 I listen.
 To the birds, the wind, and the quiet whisper of flowers growing.
 To the sound of snowflakes gently hitting the ground, the cacophony of migrating geese that always makes me laugh, and the rustle of leaves passing through the tall poplars.
 I’m lucky enough to live in a place where I can walk outside and hear these things.
 I listen, to life.” — Kelly Letky